josmar-crwdstffng/angular/aio/content/guide/http.md

 ## Intercepting requests and responses

 With interception, you declare *interceptors* that inspect and transform HTTP requests from your application to a server.
-The same interceptors can also inspect and transform a server's responses on their way back to the application.
+The same interceptors can also inspect and transform the responses of a server on their way back to the application.
 Multiple interceptors form a *forward-and-backward* chain of request/response handlers.

 Interceptors can perform a variety of  *implicit* tasks, from authentication to logging, in a routine, standard way, for every HTTP request/response.